MsHERESIES 4 — DAFFODILS

 SURROGACY, TRIPLE JEOPARDY, MsHERESIES 3

-Lecture at Akademie Schloss Solitude, Stuttgart (August 2020)
+Lecture at Akademie Schloss Solitude, Stuttgart (Summer 2020)

 A lecture about graphic design as a visual dedication to others’ material (texts and images), and how we read and learn and add to our vocabulary through typesetting, drawing, printing, collaging.